wireseo/tp/docs/DeveloperGuide.md

 <div style="page-break-after: always"></div>

 ## Delete Command
-In this section, we will introduce the Delete Command.
-It will show the structure of the DeleteCommand class and the DeleteCommandParser class, as well as the path diagram and sequence diagram of the DeleteConsultationCommand to capture the interactions between the DeleteConsultationCommand and other object classes.
+In this section, we will introduce the `Delete Command`.
+It will show the structure of the `DeleteCommand` class and the `DeleteCommandParser` class, as well as the path diagram and sequence diagram of the `DeleteConsultationCommand` to capture the interactions between the `DeleteConsultationCommand` and other object classes.

 ### What is DeleteCommand
 `DeleteCommand` is an abstract class encapsulating the different delete commands for the `Consultations`,